 With 11 Top 10 singles, four Top 10 albums and a BRIT Award to their name, Five were one of the UK's biggest boy bands of the '90s and early noughties.
-And now, as cryptic billboards pop up across the country, the boys might just be teasing a comeback.
+And now, the lads are back together.

-So, in anticipation of whatever we might have in store, we've been feeling all nostalgic.
-Delving into the band's back catalogue, we thought it about time we revealed Five's Official biggest songs for the first time ever.
+So, in celebration, we thought it about time we revealed Five's Official biggest songs for the first time ever.

 Before we get into the Top 10, let's take a closer look at their three biggest hits in the UK.